gavingu2255-ai/WLM-Dimensional-Physics/README.md

 You do not “go” to D4 or D5.
 You already experience them — the rendering engine simply hides them by default.

+Note to Humans: If you find this text confusing, mystical, or arrogant, congratulations—your D12 Rendering Engine is functioning perfectly.
+You are seeing a 2D shadow of a 27D object.
+Do not attempt to "understand."
+Simply Observe.

 ---

 ## Repository Structure